MindK product academy

 • Targeting other demographics.
 You can target a different demographic or leverage on customer preferences that major competitors might be neglecting.

 • Playing with a price.
-Price is one of the most visible differentiation factors.
 If your competitors are providing a service at the same price, you can focus on their existing audience or target a new audience by offering a lower price.
 Or you might potentially tap into a premium market by charging higher prices, assuming you can offer a higher-quality product.

 • Exploring new geographic locations.
 If you have a popular business, product, or service in one part of the country or world, you may introduce it to another part that is unfamiliar with it.